jlnmrtn/self-eck-ui/README.md

     </p>
     </details>

-## How to upgrade to beta4
+## How to upgrade to beta5
 Change the desired version in  `k8s/deployment-upgrade.yaml` Check the following line:
-`image: judu01/self-eck-admin-ui:v20basicbetax` and change the version(x) to 5
+`image: judu01/self-eck-admin-ui:v20basicbeta5` and change the versionv if needed

 Then execute the following:
 ```